Optimal Discriminant Analysis in High-Dimensional Latent Factor Models: Extension to multi-class classification

 Condition (\ref{cond_Dt_multi}) is only assumed to simplify the presentation.
 It is straightforward to derive results based on our analysis when the separation $\|\a_\ell - \a_k\|_{\szy}$ is not of the same order for all $\ell, k \in \cL$.
 For the third case, $\Dt = o(1)$, our proof also allows to establish different convergence rates depending on whether or not $\pi_k$ and $\pi_\ell$ are distinct for each $k\ne \ell$, analogous to the last two cases of Theorem \ref{thm_general_risk_explicit}.
 However, we opt for the current presentation for succinctness.

-Theorem \ref{thm_risk_multi} immediately leads to the following corollary for the PC-based classfiers that use $B = \U_K$ and $B = \wt \U_K$.
+Theorem \ref{thm_risk_multi} immediately leads to the following corollary for the PC-based classifiers that use $B = \U_K$ and $B = \wt \U_K$.
 Furthermore, Theorem \ref{thm_PCR_K_hat} also ensures that similar guarantees can be obtained for the classifiers in (\ref{def_gx_star_hat_multi}) that use $B = \U_{\wh K}$ and $B = \wt \U_{\wt K}$.